FAIRsharing/json-schema-tools/README.md

 - a valid user ID which will become the author of created content (UUID on your CEDAR user profile page, https://cedar.metadatacenter.org/profile)
 - a valid [Flow Repository](https://flowrepository.org/) API key.

+Integration tests are located under ```/tests/integration```.
+They rely on API calls and are excluded from the continuous integration builds.

 ## Exploring an existing set of schemas: